kartikeyaSh/kartikeyaSh.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Kartikeya Sharma.
-I'm a Machine Learning Engineer at Mad Street Den, where I build ML pipelines and ML systems using terabytes of user interection data.
+I'm a Machine Learning Engineer at Mad Street Den, where I build ML pipelines and automate ML systems using terabytes of user interection data.

 To know about me look at my profiles: